shinberg/cpp-hiredis-cluster/README.md

     event_base_free(base);
 }
 ~~~
-full source is available in src/examples/asyncexample.cpp
+> source code is available in src/examples/asyncexample.cpp

+> it's easy to modify asynchronous client for use with another event loop libraries

 ### Other examples